-Among the objectives of the heart allocation policy changes implemented in October 2018 was better stratification of the most medically urgent heart transplant candidates.
-The changes were also intended to reflect the increased use of mechanical circulatory support devices (MCSD) and increased prevalence of MCSD complications.
-While it appears the changes have largely achieved the intended goals, they may have unintentionally over-incentivized transplant programs into using temporary mechanical support devices ahead of dischargeable left ventricular assist devices (LVAD), even if the LVAD might have been more appropriate for the candidate.
+An objective of the heart allocation policy changes implemented in October 2018 was better stratification of the most medically urgent candidates.
+The changes also reflected the increased use of mechanical circulatory support devices (MCSD) and increased prevalence of MCSD complications.
+While it appears the changes largely achieved the intended goals, they may have unintentionally over-incentivized using temporary mechanical support devices ahead of dischargeable left ventricular assist devices (LVAD), even if LVAD support might have been more appropriate for the candidate.
+And the support of the candidate.